Table of Contents

 - Add lots of volume at the crown by backcombing the hair with a rattail comb.
 You can also insert an artificial bun under the backcombed hair and secure it with hairpins.

-- Braid up the rest of the hair and tie it with a rubber band.
+- Braid the rest of the hair and tie it with a rubber band.

 Best Hair Care Tips for Perfect Hairstyle

-No matter what your hair type is, you should take the best care of it to make the most of your hairstyle every time.
+No matter your hair type, you should take the best care of it to make the most of your hairstyle every time.
 Here are the tips to follow:

-- Apply shampoo to your scalp to clean the roots of your hair strands as it tends to become greasy and sheds skin cells continuously.
+- Apply shampoo to your scalp to clean the roots of your hair strands as they become greasy and shed skin cells continuously.
 There is no need to rub it into the hair (3).

 - Condition your hair correctly by avoiding the roots and focusing on the section from mid-lengths to ends.

-- Rinse your scalp and your hair as thoroughly as possible in order to make sure that no leftover product can leave you with buildups.
+- Rinse your scalp and hair as thoroughly as possible to ensure no leftover product can leave you with buildups.

-- Squeeze the excess water out of your hair and use an old cotton t-shirt in place of a towel to dry it off.
+- Squeeze the excess water from your hair and use an old cotton t-shirt instead of a towel to dry it off.

-- Start by spritzing a heat protectant on your hair every time you blow-dry, straighten, or curl your locks.
+- Start by spritzing a heat protectant on your hair whenever you blow-dry, straighten, or curl your locks.

-- Your hot tools must be used on low or medium temperature setting only.
+- Your hot tools must be used in a low or medium-temperature setting only.

 - While blow-drying your hair, use the hair dryer at a distance of 15 cm and keep moving it continuously to cause less damage to your hair (4).

-- Do not ever use heat styling tools on hair until it is completely dry.
+- Never use heat styling tools on hair until it is scorched.

-- Lock your hairstyle every time with a strong hold, weather-control hairspray to ensure that it lasts for the whole day.
+- Lock your hairstyle with a firm hold every time, and use weather-controlled hairspray to ensure it lasts the whole day.

 Frequently Asked Questions (FAQs)